ocaml/ocaml.org/data/news/multicore/multicore-2021-09.md

 One can imagine writing a ppx extension that enable programmers to write code that is close to the earlier version.

-## Which opam switch should I use today?
+## Which opam Switch should I use today?

 The `4.12+domains` opam switch has _all_ the features that will go into OCaml 5.0, including the effect-handlers-as-functions.
 The exact module under which the functions go will likely change by 5.0, but the basic form should remain the same.